 While writing off expenses sounds easy and straightforward, you need to be careful that you don't take a full deduction when only part of the expense was used in business.
 For example, if you purchase a new computer for your business, but also use it for personal use like storing photos, music, and games, you will need to keep track of your business use and deduct only that percentage.
 Another area to watch for business vs personal use is your cell phone.
 If you use your cell phone for both business and personal, you will need to track what percentage of your time is used on business calls vs. personal calls.

-The Internet, is another tricky deduction if it's used both for business and pleasure.
+Internet service is another tricky deduction if it's used both for business and pleasure.

 4. Can I write off my health insurance payments if I have an individual insurance policy?